JesseBonanno/IndeterminateBeam/paper.md

 date: 15 December 2020
 bibliography: paper.bib
 nocite: |
-  @beamguru, @structuralbeam, @skyciv, @mechanicalc, @webstructural, @beamcalculatoronline, @steelbeamcalculator
+  [@beamguru], [@structuralbeam], [@skyciv], [@mechanicalc], [@webstructural], [@beamcalculatoronline], [@steelbeamcalculator]
 ---

 # Summary

 IndeterminateBeam is a Python Package aiming to serve as a foundation for civil and structural engineering projects in Python.
-The module is based mainly on engineering concepts of statics as described in @HibbelerRussell2013MoM, and python packages sympy @sympy2017 and matplotlib @Hunter2007 .
+The module is based mainly on engineering concepts of statics as described in [@HibbelerRussell2013MoM], and python packages sympy [@sympy2017] and matplotlib [@Hunter2007] .
 The module can also serve as a standalone program and is useful for determining:

   - reaction forces for indeterminate beams
   - Internal forces for indeterminate beams (shear, bending, axial)